hexiangnan/neural_collaborative_filtering/README.md

 test.negative
 - Test file (negative instances).
 - Each line corresponds to the line of test.rating, containing 99 negative samples.
-- Each line is in the format: (userID,item ID)\t negative item ID1\t negative item ID2 ...
+- Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

 Last Update Date: August 2, 2017